flect-kfukui/OptiChat/docs/sequence.md

    - Identifies component names and types that need to be referenced
    - Generates guidance on proper syntax for accessing model components in analysis tools
    - Validates that the user's query can be mapped to available model components
-2. **Tool Calling**: Executes specialized tools for feasibility analysis, sensitivity analysis, etc.
+2. **Tool Calling**: Executes specialized built-in tools for optimization analysis
+   - **feasibility_restoration**: Finds minimal parameter changes to restore feasibility
+   - **sensitivity_analysis**: Analyzes parameter impact on optimal objective values
+   - **components_retrieval**: Retrieves current values and expressions of model components
+   - **evaluate_modification**: Evaluates specific parameter modification impacts
+   - Tool selection based on user query intent and model component structure
 3. **Code Generation**: Creates custom Python code when built-in tools are insufficient for the analysis
    - Triggered when syntax analysis determines "external_tools" mode is needed
    - Uses iterative programmer loop with multiple attempts for code refinement